Portland Timbers Logo

 Portland Timbers: Brand overview

-Another team’s return was in 2001, the team played in various leagues, including the USL First Division and the USSF Division 2 Professional League.
-On March 20, 2009, Don Garber, a Commissioner of Major League Soccer, announced the Portland franchise as Major League Soccer’s eighteenth team.
-Its owner was Peregrine Sports, LLC, a group led by Merritt Paulson.
+The team’s next return was in 2001, when it played in various leagues, including the USL First Division and the USSF Division 2 Professional League.
+On March 20, 2009, Don Garber, the commissioner of Major League Soccer, announced that Portland would be the eighteenth MLS team.
+Its owner became Peregrine Sports, LLC, led by Merritt Paulson.

-The owner has been striving to join the Major League for a long time: he had to renovate the PGE Park stadium to get it.
-The nickname of the soccer club remained the same.
-The name was selected on March 8, 1975, from more than 3,000 entries in an open contest.
-The word “timbers” is related to the logging, which sustained Portland’s economy in the 19th century.
+The owner had long aspired to join Major League Soccer, a move that required the reconstruction of PGE Park.
+The football club’s nickname remained the same.
+The name was chosen on March 8, 1975, from over 3,000 entries in an open contest.
+The word “timbers” is related to the logging that supported Portland’s economy in the 19th century.

 Meaning and History